faksdal/keyboard/README.md

 # keyboard

-Learning to catch keystrokes in Linux terminal using c++
+Keyboard input class in c++ for the Linux terminal